Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/Testing.md

 17. * Test: When a user is not signed in can they view the contact/add recipe form.
     * Expected: Not to be able to see the contact/add recipe form.
     * Results: pass.
+## linter pylint
+I used linter pylint to test the python code.
+* No major issues to be found.

 ## Responsiveness